-Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 5.1 There are several ways you can pay your plan premium

-There are three ways you can pay the penalty.
+There are three ways you can pay your plan premium.

 Option 1: You can pay by check

 - You'll receive a statement every month in the mail that outlines your Part D late enrollment penalty.
 You must submit your check or money order to us, made payable to Clover Health, by the 1st of every month.
 Please include your member ID number on the check and mail your payment to: Clover Health, PO Box 824710, Philadelphia, PA 19182-4710. - Do not make your check payable to the Centers for Medicare & Medicaid Services (CMS), or to the Department of Health and Human Services (HHS).